 This expression defines the percentage utilization of the shader core fragment path.
-This counter measures any cycle where a fragment workload is active in either the fragment shader core frontend, or in the programmable core itself.
+This counter measures any cycle that a fragment workload is active in the fixed-function front-end, fixed-function back-end, or programmable core.

 ''' max(min(($MaliShaderCoreCyclesFragmentActive / $MaliShaderCoreCyclesAnyWorkloadActive) 100, 100), 0) '''